-navdataset name of the ADDE dataset containing the system navigation files for a satellite; specify as group/descriptor or alias imgdataset name and position of the ADDE dataset containing the image to use as a navigation source; specify as group/descriptor:position or alias.position ; when specifying an image dataset, you must also use the TYPE=I keyword (position default=0) tledataset name of the ADDE dataset containing the NORAD Two-Line Element (TLE) data; specify as group/descriptor or alias ; when specifying a TLE dataset, you also must use the TYPE=T keyword frame frame number for display (default=current) Keywords AColor= clcn graphics color level of the range circle for each antenna site specified with the STATION and LATLON keywords; use positive numbers for solid lines and negative numbers for dashed lines; see the Remarks (default=-4) ALabel= 'namel''nam en' ntenna site specified with the STATION and LATLON keywords; see the Remarks (defaults=A, B, etc. for locations ATLON; station names or IDs for locations specified with STATION) CColor= graphics color level of the lines displaying the geographical coverage of the satellite sensor or the boundaries of the image specifie in imgdataset ; use positive numbers for solid lines and negative numbers for dashed lines; see the Remarks (default=0, do not plot coverage) DAY= bday eday range of days for display; see the Remarks (default=current, or from imgdataset) HEIGHT= hgtl hgtn height, in kilometers, of each antenna site specified with the LATLON keyword; see the Remarks (default=0) HORizon= angl angn minimum angle above the horizon at which a satellite signal is readable for each antenna site specified with the STATION and LATLON keyword; see the Remarks (default=5) INT= interval, in seconds, between the time marks on the orbital track (default=computed) LABel= 'text' loc col size ize display label, lo cation, color and size 'text' label or description of the display (default=from dataset) loc location for the label at the bottom of the frame; specify a number 1 through 5; see the Remarks (default=1) col graphics color level for the label (default=from the CCOLOR keyword if used; otherwise from the TRCOLOR keyword) size height of the label characters in pixels (default=7) LATIon= lat1 lon1 latn lonn antenna locations; see the Remarks

-NAV= num frame to use for navigating the output (default=display frame) С use the current frame's navigation SENsor= type POES options: AVHRR (default), HIRS, MSU JPSS option: VIIRS (default) DMSP options: OLS (default), SSM/I, SSM/T, or SSM/T2 STAtion= stal stan antenna locations; specify as station IDs, e.g., KMSN or YSSY, optionally followed by the station type in brackets, e.g., ARX[N] or ARX[V]; see the Remarks TIME= btime etime time range to plot; see the Remarks (default=0 23:59:59, or from imgdataset) TMColor= graphics color level of the time marks on the orbital track (default=3) TMLabel= color size size and graphic s color level of the time mark labels color graphics color level for the labels (default=from the TMCOLOR keyword if used; otherwise, default=3) size height of the label characters in pixels (default=7) TRColor= graphics color level of the orbital track; use positive numbers for solid lines and negative numbers for dashed lines (default=2) TYPE= S uses the system navigation files specified with navdataset (default) Ι uses the navigation of the image specified with imgdataset ; overrides the SENSOR keyword T 'sat ' uses the navigation of the TLE dataset specified in tledataset ; sat is the name of the satellite in the dataset whose tracks you want to display; use the READ command to list the dataset and see which satellite names it contains
+navdataset name of the ADDE dataset containing the system navigation files for a satellite; specify as group/descriptor or alias imgdataset name and position of the ADDE dataset containing the image to use as a navigation source; specify as group/descriptor.position or alias.position; when specifying an image dataset, you must also use the TYPE=I keyword (position default=0)

+tledataset name of the ADDE dataset containing the NORAD Two-Line Element (TLE) data; specify as group/descriptor or alias; when specifying a TLE dataset, you also must use the TYPE=T keyword frame frame number for display (default=current)

+AColor= c1...cn graphics color level of the range circle for each antenna site specified with the STATION and LATLON keywords; use positive numbers for solid lines and negative numbers for dashed lines; see the Remarks label for each antenna site specified with the STATION and LATLON keywords; see the Remarks (defaults=A, B, etc. for locations specified with LATLON; station names or IDs for locations specified with STATION)

+(default=-4)

+ALabel= 'name1' . . 'namen'

+CColor= graphics color level of the lines displaying the geographical coverage of the satellite sensor or the boundaries of the image specified in imgdataset; use positive numbers for solid lines and negative numbers for dashed lines; see the Remarks (default=0, do not plot coverage)

+DAY= bday eday range of days for display; see the Remarks (default=current, or from imgdataset)

+HEIGHT= hgt1 . . . hgtn height, in kilometers, of each antenna site specified with the LATLON keyword; see the Remarks (default=0)

+HORizon= ang 1 . . angn minimum angle above the horizon at which a satellite signal is readable for each antenna site specified with the

+STATION and LATLON keyword; see the Remarks (default=5)

+INT= interval, in seconds, between the time marks on the orbital track (default=computed)

+LABel= 'text' loc col size

+display label, location, color and size

+'text' label or description of the display (default=from dataset)

+location for the label at the bottom of the frame; specify a number 1 through 5; see the Remarks (default=1)

+col graphics color level for the label (default=from the CCOLOR keyword if used; otherwise from the TRCOLOR keyword)

+size height of the label characters in pixels (default=7)

+LATIon= lat1 lon1 . . latn lonn

+antenna locations; see the Remarks

+NAV= num frame to use for navigating the output (default=display frame)

+C use the current frame's navigation

+JPSS option: VIIRS (default)

+STAtion= stal . . stan antenna locations; specify as station IDs, e.g., KMSN or YSSY, optionally followed by the station type in brackets, e.g., ARX[N] or ARX[V]; see the Remarks

+TIME= btime etime time range to plot; see the Remarks (default=0 23:59:59, or from imgdataset)

+TMColor= graphics color level of the time marks on the orbital track (default=3)

+TMLabel= color size

+size and graphics color level of the time mark labels

+color graphics color level for the labels (default=from the TMCOLOR keyword if used; otherwise, default=3)

+size height of the label characters in pixels (default=7)

+TRColor= graphics color level of the orbital track; use positive numbers for solid lines and negative numbers for dashed lines (default=2)

+TYPE= S uses the system navigation files specified with navdataset (default)

+I uses the navigation of the image specified with imgdataset; overrides the SENSOR keyword tracks you want to display; use the READ command to list the dataset and see which satellite names it contains

+T 'sat' uses the navigation of the TLE dataset specified in tledataset; sat is the name of the satellite in the dataset whose